Knektium/PCB_MotorECU/README.md

 Motor ECU
 =========

-This is the KiCad project for the PCB that is used as ECU for the Wheel and CentrifugalFan modules.
+This is the KiCad project for the PCB that is used as ECU for the Wolley Wheel and Fan modules.

 It's a circular PCB that a brushed DC motor can be directly mounted on to be controlled by the driver and MCU onboard through CAN.